Society for Endocrinology Sponsored Seminar grant –

 The funding provides a total of 2.95m EUROS to support this FP7 Initial Training Network entitled ‘GROWSPERM’.
 This funding will provide training in research related to Fertility Preservation in pre-pubertal patients at risk of infertility (e.g. childhood cancer patients) and will strengthen existing European collaboration in this area.
 The project will commence in May 2014.

-Erin Greaves has been awarded a Practical Skills Grant from the Society of Endocrinology to undertake a collaborative project at the Research Centre for Reproductive Health, Robinson Institute, University of Adelaide, Australia, where Erin will be on sabbatical for two months at the beginning of 2015.
+Erin Greaves has been awarded a Practical Skills Grant from the Society of Endocrinology to undertake a collaborative project at the Research Centre for Reproductive Health, Robinson Institute, University of Adelaide, Australia, Erin completed a sabbatical for two months at the beginning of 2015.
 Congratulations to Erin, a member of Professor Philippa Saunders team.

 Dr. Bin-Zhi Qian has been awarded with a prestigious Cancer Research UK Career Development award for 6 years of 1.54 million pounds to establish his independent research group with a joint appointment at Edinburgh Cancer Research UK Centre & MRC University of Edinburgh Centre for Reproductive Health at University of Edinburgh.
 His long-term research goal is to understand the mechanism of cancer metastasis and develop effective therapeutic approaches by focusing on the interactions among metastatic tumour cells and associated host cell types.
 Congratulations to Bin-Zhi, a member of Professor Jeffrey Pollard’s team.